yashrajlamsal/ecoblog23/content/posts/growthandrecession.md

 ---

 #### US Historical Growth and Recession
-The graph shows the US quarterly data on real GDP from 1947 to 2020.
-Shaded vertical bars represent recession or contraction.
+This chart illustrates the US real Gross Domestic Product (GDP) on a quarterly basis from 1947 to 2020.
+The graph includes shaded vertical bars that represent periods of recession or economic contraction.
+A recession is defined as negative economic growth for two consecutive quarters, and this definition is also applied to this graph.
+The most recent instances of a recession were observed during the 2008 financial crisis and the COVID-19 pandemic.
 {{< figure src="/images/us/cgdp.svg">}}